Delphine Woods is an author who loves to write historical mysteries and thrillers.

 "She lives in Colchester with her husband and pet guinea pigs.
 Laura is represented by Juliet Mushens at Caskie Mushens Literary Agency."

-I am certainly looking forward to reading Laura Purcell’s next book, The Corset, which is released in October this year (2018).
+I am certainly looking forward to reading Laura Purcell’s next book, The Corset, which was released in October this year (2018).
 And if you want to find out more about her, take a look at her website here.